By the sense of light / you guess the soul

 The refrain–“No one listens to poetry”–is an experience that every poet has had, at least until they start to find other poets or communities of readers who respect the art and are willing to lend an ear.
 But I imagine that even the most successful poets in this respect remain haunted by poetry’s ghostly status.
 It is not recognized by society as vital in any way.
 It seems this is truer today than it has ever been; poetry is opposed to nothing so much as to soundbites and limited attention spans.
 But I imagine poets themselves are also haunted by their inadequacy.
 Who gives poetry the time it requires, the time it deserves?
 We poets barely give enough time to our own poems.

-In the poem by Szymborska quoted in the article, she asks with a jibe, “O Muse, where are *our* teeming crowds?”
+In a poem by Szymborska quoted in this article, she asks with a jibe, “O Muse, where are our teeming crowds?”
 The politicians have them, the musicians have them, the actors and athletes have them, even the hack journalists and bullshitting evangelists have them.
 But poets?
 Largely no. It takes a scandal, or the outrageous personality of the poet, for the public to take notice.
 Not only is there no dogma, there’s no “point.”
 I’m sure others have asked the question: is poetry even for the public?
 The question is impossible to answer, because poets do not write to suit their audience.
 They address us all, but only in that they address us each individually.
 It is also a very flimsy thing to say, but poets write for the heart: from their heart to the heart of the other.
 Which is to say they write for eternity, from beyond the grave, to someone that they know they cannot accompany.

-By doing so, however, by writing in separation and with an awareness of our finitude (which implies an awareness of the fragility of words), poets teach us something about “being-in-language” in general.
+By doing so, however, by writing in separation and with an awareness of finitude, an awareness of the fragility of words.
+Poets teach us about “being-in-language” in general.
 We can make ourselves heard best today when we scoot past the difficulties and go straight to the meaning or the message.
-One-liners are successful because they can catch fire and spread without difficulty.
+One-liners are successful because they catch fire and spread without difficulty.
 But ultimately no one’s existence is reducible to the opinions they have or the positions they take on this or that issue.
-There are things in us to say that we’ll only ever say to friends, relatives, loved ones–things that are sacred and unspeakable, things that show us at our most vulnerable, when our guard is down, when we’re ecstatic or weeping.
+There are things in us to say that we’ll only ever say to friends, relatives, loved ones–things that are sacred and unspeakable, that show us at our most vulnerable, when our guard is down, when we’re ecstatic or weeping.
 These are the things we plead to be heard without any assurance that we’ll ever be understood.
 These, I believe, are the most irreducible elements of our existence, however rarely they strike us and however unaccustomed we are to voicing them.
 It is the courage of the poet to dwell in such a crisis and to hone the articulation of intimacy–to let us into a life that is irreducible, untranslatable, unrepeatable, and priceless; and to remind us that our life is just like theirs in that way.

 Perhaps what poetry has to teach us–and why it is so repressed by the masses–is that such naked expression, like a deathbed confession, is the realest form of discourse imaginable for human beings, the one most engaged with our mortal situation and thus the one with the best chance of securing beauty.
 It will not be broadcast on your local television station, but it does exist: something better, something prescient, is there, openly available for whoever is patient enough to tune in.
 And it doesn’t matter how many do.
 You are alone, hearing them, trying to understand what can’t be.
 That is the exhilaration.
 And the reason.